 An installment loan may reduce costs.

-Payday lenders make money from loan renewals by charging fees on fees.
+Payday lenders may offer a renewals but remember you will be paying fees on fees.
 A $300 loan with $30 in fees per $100 will make your paycheck $390 lighter at your next payday but if you roll it over one payday it will cost you $507 on the second payday.
 This means $300 borrowed is now costing $207 in fees after two paydays.
-The difference between installment loans and payday loans is that they are not due in full at your next payday.
-Instead, fees plus a portion of the loan is deducted automatically from a checking account.
-These loans are still expensive so only take one if it's necessary and it's still best to stick with state licensed lenders.
+The difference between installment loans and payday loans is that repayment is spread out over a longer period of time.
+These loans are still expensive and rarely make economic sense so only take one if it's necessary.

 Short term loans can help in a bind.
-They don't require good credit and get cash into checking account over night.
-All short term loans whether it's an installment loan or a payday loan are expensive.
+They don't require good credit and get cash into your checking account over night but these loans, whether it's an installment loan or a payday loan, are expensive.
 It's always better to wait until payday instead of taking out a loan if one can wait.

 If it's an emergency and cash is needed then we prefer to go with a state licensed lender.
 If you can pay your loan back in full at the next payday a payday loan may be a good option.
 If you cannot pay it in full then an installment loan may be a better option.
-See payday or installment loans for additional information or select your state from below to find state licensed installment lenders in your state.
+See payday or installment loans for additional information.

 We have also seen the beginning of a shift away from one-time payday loans to longer-term installment loans.
 This has occurred as regulators continue to scrutinize payday lending.
 We have seen new players enter the installment lending space as state-licensed lenders.
 We are encouraged by this and believe additional options are good for customers and hope the additional competition will bring lower pricing for borrowers.